Linguistics Minor

 Language, form, and cognition group

-CSCI 3907Special Topics (Natural Language Processing))
+CSCI 3907Special Topics in Computer Science (Natural Language Processing)

 PHIL 1153The Meaning of Mind